jiangwen365/pypyodbc/README.md

 A pure Python Cross Platform ODBC interface module

-**This is the homepage of pypyodbc  http://code.google.com/p/pypyodbc/ .**
+**This is the homepage of pypyodbc  http://code.google.com/p/pypyodbc/ .**  Also check out the  wiki at https://github.com/jiangwen365/pypyodbc/wiki

 Features
 --------